Activ Solar: Solar PV projects development

 Activ Solar developed large-scale solar photovoltaic installations.
-As of November 2012, it had developed six solar PV power stations with 313.35 megawatts (MW) of installed capacity on the Crimean Peninsula and Odessa region.
+As of November 2012, it had developed six solar PV power stations with 313.35 megawatts (MW) of installed capacity on the Crimean Peninsula and Odesa region.

 The company constructed Ukraine's first large-scale photovoltaic power plant—the 7.5 MW Rodnikovoye Solar Park—in February 2011.
 It was built about 3 km from Simferopol in Crimea.
 The total number of solar modules installed reached about 33,800 on a total surface area of approximately 15 ha.

 In October 2011, Activ Solar commissioned the 80 MW Okhotnykovo Solar Park.
 Installation consisting of approximately 360,000 ground-mounted PV-modules and spanning over 160 ha able to generate 100 GWh of electricity per year.

 In December 2011, Activ Solar completed the 105.56 MW Perovo Solar Park, amongst the largest in the world.
 Perovo's more than 440,000 crystalline solar PV modules can produce as much as 132.5 GWh) of electricity per year.

 In April 2012, Activ Solar finished work on the 31.55 MW station located in the village of Mityaevo in Crimea.
 The ground-mounted power station houses over 134,000 polycrystalline modules, installed in double rows and connected by over 440 km of cable, and able to generate approximately 40 GWh of electricity per annum.

-In July 2012, Activ Solar completed the 42.95 MW Starkozache power plant in Odessa Oblast.
+In July 2012, Activ Solar completed the 42.95 MW Starkozache power plant in Odesa Oblast.
 It is installed over a surface of 80 ha and consists of 185,952 multi-crystalline solar modules and 41 inverters.
 The solar plant is able to generate 54.106 GWh of electricity per annum.

 In November 2012, Activ Solar completed the second phase of the 43.14 MW Dunayskaya Solar Power Station.
-Located in the southern part of Odessa Oblast, it comprises 182,380 multicrystalline photovoltaic modules, 40 inverter stations and around 645 km of cable.
+Located in the southern part of Odesa Oblast, it comprises 182,380 multicrystalline photovoltaic modules, 40 inverter stations and around 645 km of cable.

 In February 2013, Activ Solar announced the start of commissioning of the 29.3 MW Voznesensk Solar Power Station in Mykolaiv region.
 Voznesensk Solar Power Station consists of 121,176 multicrystalline solar modules and 27 inverter stations installed on a four-row mounting system.
 The power station's electricity production capacity totals 35,000 megawatt hours per annum.

-In April 2013, Activ Solar announced the commissioning of the 43.4 MW Lymanske Solar Power Plant in the south-western part of Odessa Oblast.
+In April 2013, Activ Solar announced the commissioning of the 43.4 MW Lymanske Solar Power Plant in the southwestern part of Odesa Oblast.
 It comprises 181.192 multicrystalline, installed in one row and connected by over 41 inverter stations.
 The solar plant will generate 59.415 GWh of electricity per annum.